empirephoenix/Hardened-Luaj/README.md

 7.1.1 table.contains is such an example, this operation is really fast, but would need a large amount of instructions if done in lua.
 7.1.2 Ability to create instructions costs from java side.
 For example domain specific function could be given a cost to reduce unnecessary calls to it.

+LICENSE:
+The same license as for LUAJ applies according to Sourceforge this is seems to be MIT License (the links are somewhat down)